jayleighton/rock-paper-scissors-game/README.md

 - There are no known bugs in the current project

 ###  Performance and Accessibility Testing
-Performance and accessibility testing has been completed using LightHouse for both mobile and desktop displays.
+Performance and accessibility testing has been completed using Lighthouse for both mobile and desktop displays.

 - Mobile result